tobiasbriones/blog/swe/dev/java/javafx/drawing/productivity/building-slides-from-screenshots-app-in-javafx/index.md

 since general-purpose software is not composable*.

-Hence, as math software engineers, we must compromise to build composable software to remove the need for "magic" and duplicate expensive-to-engineer features.
+Hence, as math software engineers, we must compromise to build composable software to remove both needs for "magic" and for duplicating expensive-to-engineer features.

 ## Slides App